defaultxr/supercollider-bdef/README.md

 ### Disadvantages

 - A Bdef can't be provided directly as a parameter to PlayBuf, etc. You have to call .buffer or .bufnum on the Bdef to get its Buffer object, which can then be used by PlayBuf, etc.
+- If you load a Buffer using Bdef, then you will have to free it via Bdef as well, otherwise Bdef will not know it has been freed.
 - This quark is still under development and probably has some bugs, in addition to the missing features listed under "Current Issues" below.

 ## Examples